-- i.
+- the National Efficient Price Determination 2023-24 and have an AR-DRG not on the bundled ICU list (that is, not from MDC 15 for newborns and other neonates). - j.
 Flagging private episodes.
-These are episodes with a funding source6 of '09 Private health insurance' or '13 self-funded'. - j.
-Flagging hospital acquired complications (HACs).
-These are episodes that are identified as having a HAC as specified by the Australian Commission on Safety and Quality in Health Care (ACSQHC) on their website.
+These are episodes with a funding source6 of '09 Private health insurance' or '13 self-funded'. - k.
+Flagging hospital acquired complications (HACs) and avoidable hospital readmissions (AHRs).
+These are episodes that are identified as having a HAC and/or an AHR as specified by the Australian Commission on Safety and Quality in Health Care (ACSQHC) on their website.

-2.2.7.
-Determine ICU adjustment level and deduct associated costs
+2.2.7 Determine ICU adjustment level and deduct associated costs

 Patient-level cost data for episodes in hospitals with an eligible ICU or paediatric ICU (PICU) with ICU hours reported are analysed to estimate an average cost per ICU hour.
 The eligible ICUs and PICUs are those belonging to hospitals that report more than 24,000 ICU hours and have more than 20 per cent of those hours reported with the use of mechanical ventilation.
-The specified hospitals with eligible ICUs and/or PICUs are listed at Appendix D of the National Efficient Price Determination 2022-23.
-A total sample of 94,567 separations with ICU hours and costs from establishments with eligible ICUs/PICUs were used.
+The specified hospitals with eligible ICUs and/or PICUs are listed at Appendix D of the National Efficient Price Determination 2023-24.
+A total sample of 94,102 separations with ICU hours and costs from establishments with eligible ICUs/PICUs were used.
+For COVID-19 patients (flagged as per Appendix B in the variable row labelled A0), ICU hours in non-specified hospitals will be considered eligible.

 Linear regression by state/territory was used to derive state/territory hourly ICU costs.
 Difference in Fits (DFFITS) statistics are used to exclude overly influential observations.
-The weighted mean of the hourly ICU costs taken across states was used to derive a national ICU rate of \$250 per hour.
+The weighted mean of the hourly ICU costs taken across states was used to derive a national ICU rate of \$240 per hour.